 These studies help to detect any rare or long-term adverse effects over a much larger patient population and longer period than was possible during the Phase I-III clinical trials.

-Trial designs in Phase IV studies
+Clinical trial designs in Phase IV studies

 - Pharmacovigilance studies can include observational or intervention studies.
 Common designs in these phase include case-control studies, cohort studies (cohort event monitoring), and spontaneous (passive) reporting schemes.